To schedule an appointment at either of our convenient locations, call (607) 324-8279.

-St. James Hospital provides general radiology services 24 hours/day for inpatient and Emergency Department needs.
-Outpatient services are also available at the Hospital and the Hornell Medical Office Building at 7309 N. Seneca Rd., Suite 106.
-No appointment necessary.
+St. James Hospital provides general imaging services 24 hours/day for inpatient, outpatient, and emergency needs.
+X-ray services are also available at the Hornell Medical Office Building.

 Nuclear Medicine Accreditation